aspose-words/Aspose.Words-Documentation/cpp/release-notes/release-notes-2020/aspose-words-for-cpp-20-10-release-notes/_index.md

 }
 {{< /highlight >}}

-Use case is as simple as:
+The use case is as simple as:
 {{< highlight csharp >}}
 document.FieldOptions.FieldIndexFormat = FieldIndexFormat.Fancy;
 {{< /highlight >}}